backdrop-contrib/slick/README.txt

 7.x-2.x supports exportable optionsets via CTools.
 Be sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store/ manage option sets.
+Any module that provides settings in the UI needs to store them in a table.
-With Bulk exporter or Features, optionsets may be stored in codes to avoid database lookup, it is analog to Drupal 8 CMI.
+With Bulk exporter, or Features, optionsets may be stored in codes to avoid database lookup.
+It is analog to Drupal 8 CMI.